kantord/jq-in-the-browser/readme_template.md

 # jq-in-the-browser

-jq.js is a Javascript port of jq, currently supporting a subset of it's features.
+jq-in-the-browser is a Javascript port of jq, currently supporting a subset of it's features.

 ## Install
 `npm install --save jq-in-the-browser`